IMP Diagnostics Customer Support Line

 Cookies are small information files that help identify your browser and may store information such as user settings and preferences.

-8. HOW DO WE PROTECT YOUR PERSONAL DATA?
+8. HOW WE PROTECT YOUR PERSONAL DATA

 9. YOUR RIGHTS